-1. An extraordinary standard of care shall be given to students at all times.

-2. Principals need to publicize standards of care that teachers should use with their students, and principals must monitor teacher implementation of these standards.

-3. Teachers should be at their assigned places on time and should stay there.
+- 1. An extraordinary standard of care shall be given to students at all times. - 2.
+Principals need to publicize standards of care that teachers should use with their students, and principals must monitor teacher implementation of these standards. - 3.
+Teachers should be at their assigned places on time and should stay there.
 Teachers and other staff members must take care to be outside for their assigned duty on time and prior to the children beginning recess.
-Teachers are responsible for supervision when students are in their classrooms and when their class is transitioning between areas in the building lowa is one of the ten states which have "hold harmless" laws.
-Our statute, which is Chapter 613A in the lowa Code, requires the school board to defend you "against any tort claim or demand, whether groundless or otherwise, arising out of an alleged act or omission occurring within the scope of your employment or duties".

-4. Principals and teachers should be able to foresee the dangers in certain student games and should inform students about the dangers, ending the games immediately.
+Teachers are responsible for supervision when students are in their classrooms and when their class is transitioning between areas in the building - 4.
+Principals and teachers should be able to foresee the dangers in certain student games and should inform students about the dangers, ending the games immediately.